SoulKa/template-replace-stream/README.template.md

 ## Benchmarks

-The benchmarks were run on my MacBook Pro with an Apple M1 Pro Chip and an on-board SSD.
+The benchmarks were run on my MacBook Pro with an Apple M1 Pro Chip.
+The data source were virtual files generated from- and to memory to omit any bottleneck due to the file system.
 The "native" data refers to reading a files from disk without doing anything else with it (native `fs.Readable` streams).
 So they are the absolute highest possible.

 ![Throughput vs. File Size when replacing a single Variable](benchmarks/plots/throughput-vs-data-size-with-one-replacement.png)